AQST Investor Alert: AQUESTIVE THERAPEUTICS, INC. Securities Fraud Lawsuit - Investors With Losses May Seek to Lead the Class Action After Stock Dropped Over 37 Percent: Levi & Korsinsky

-NEW YORK, March 30, 2026 (GLOBE NEWSWIRE) -- Institutional investors holding positions in Aquestive Therapeutics, Inc. (NASDAQ: AQST) during the period from June 16, 2025 through January 8, 2026 may wish to evaluate lead plaintiff opportunities in a pending securities class action.
+NEW YORK, April 06, 2026 (GLOBE NEWSWIRE) -- Institutional investors holding positions in Aquestive Therapeutics, Inc. (NASDAQ: AQST) during the period from June 16, 2025 through January 8, 2026 may wish to evaluate lead plaintiff opportunities in a pending securities class action.
 Request an institutional investor loss assessment.
-You may also contact Joseph E. Levi, Esq. at jlevi@levikorsinsky.com or (212) 363-7500.
+You may also contact Joseph E. Levi, Esq. at jlevi@levikorsinsky.com or call (212) 363-7500.

 AQST shares lost $2.30 per share in a single session on January 9, 2026, a decline exceeding 37%.
 The Court has set May 4, 2026 as the deadline to apply for lead plaintiff appointment.